Read through the instruction below before you start the lesson.

 3. Wrap Up

 Give feedback to your student and end the lesson appropriately.

-Do not ask follow up questions in order to kill time.
-(You may expand during the open talk or free discussion time)
+No need to ask follow up questions.
+(You may expand during the open talk or free discussion time.)

 No need to compliment the student for every answered question.